janosj/mongodb-opsmgr/demos/admin-api/README.md

 <img src="images/deploying-the-cluster.png" alt="Deploying the cluster with Ops Manager"/>

-The deployed cluster would look like this:
+The deployed cluster, as configured in `clusterConfig.json`, looks like this:

 <img src="images/deployed-cluster.png" alt="Example cluster deployed to Ops Manager"/>